-Overall, Croatia offers one of the most affordable remote work visas, with a moderate monthly income requirement and low fees.
+Croatia offers one of the most affordable remote work visas, with a moderate monthly income requirement and low fees.
 That, combined with its great climate, makes it a worthy contender in the remote work visa competition.

 The Czech Republic is a nation rich in culture and scenery.
 Many cities have a strong Expat presence, while the cost of living is lower than its neighbors.

 The government has a long-term residence option that allows remote work.
-It is commonly called the zivno visa and is a one-year residence permit and trade license issued to foreign nationals.
+It is commonly called the Zivno visa and is a one-year residence permit and trade license issued to foreign nationals.

-You can use it to work as a freelancer, contractor, or to run a self-owned business.
+You can use it to work as a freelancer, or contractor, or to run a self-owned business.
 Depending on your nationality, you may be able to apply for this visa from anywhere in the world.
 The department can take up to four months to review the application.

 Once you have been issued your visa, you have to activate your trade license.
 You also have to register for income tax and social security.

-To qualify you’ll need at least €6,000 of savings, health insurance, a place to stay, and police checks.
+To qualify, you’ll need at least €6,000 of savings, health insurance, a place to stay, and police checks.